KualiCo/derploy/README.md

 ## Installation And Running

-You need Elm 0.16 and MongoDB installed.
-Once those are installed, run this:
+Install Elm 0.16 and MongoDB.

+Create a JSON file called `server/lib/jenkins-to-deploy.json` that maps jenkins usernames to their corresponding github username.

+Run this:

 ```bash
 npm i